 Want to know how to customize WooCommerce emails?
 Great idea.
 It’ll help you get more conversions and sales.

-Otherwise, all you’ll have are dull, generic emails that every other WooCommerce store is probably sending their customers.
+Otherwise, you’ll have dull, generic emails that every other WooCommerce store is probably sending their customers.

 You want your emails to be more brand-specific to reflect your brand’s personality.
 For this, you’ll need a powerful plugin with unlimited customization options.

 First, you’ll learn the standard types of WooCommerce emails, how to customize WooCommerce emails the standard way, and finally, how to customize WooCommerce emails with a plugin.

 Standard WooCommerce email types

 WooCommerce emails include both marketing and transactional emails.
 Transactional emails are automatically sent to a customer after they interact with your online store at any point during their order, from sign-up to completion.
 These emails include:

 - New order: These are triggered and automatically sent to the store admin when a customer places a new order.

 - Canceled order: Sent to customers to notify them that their order cancellation is successful.

 - Failed order: These are automated emails sent to customers if an order they tried to place failed.